How federal rental assistance works

 Eligibility is based on a renter household’s financial situation and housing needs.
 If you’re a landlord, eligibility is based on your tenant’s household needs.
 For details, start with the rental assistance program for your state, tribe, or local area.

 Federal rules allow local rental assistance programs to cover rent or utilities for low-income families.
-This generally includes renter households with income up to 80% of the Area Median Income (AMI), with adjustments for family size. from Fannie Mae to find the AMI in your area.
+This generally includes renter households with income up to 80% of the Area Median Income (AMI), with adjustments for family size.
+Use this Area Median Income Lookup Tool from Fannie Mae to find the AMI in your area.

 Local emergency rental assistance programs must prioritize applications for renter households with income below 50% of the AMI and households with a worker who has been unemployed for at least 90 days before applying.
 This means that your local program can set lower income limits to make sure the neediest households get help first.
 Your local program should let you know how their system for prioritizing applications works.